Sergey-Stepin/masula.job-drone/drone/README.md

 2.1.
 For Windows:
 gradlew.bat build

-3. Unit-tests are done automatically within the building.
-If necessary, the tests can be run separately with the next command
+3. Unit-tests are done automatically together with the building task If necessary, the tests can be run separately with the next command

 3.1.
 For Linux: